Srujith20/Glomeruli-Binary-Classifier/README.md

 ## Training Model
 <a name="section-12"></a>
 - Freezed the convolutional base
+- Added gloabl average pooling to feature maps which resulted in single 1280-element vector per image in the batch
+- Added dense layer which sets to 1, indicating that it will produce a single prediction value per image in the batch
+- Compiled the model
+- Ran the model to fit the dataset
+- Evaluaed the training and validation accuracy/loss

 ## Fine Tuning
 <a name="section-13"></a>
+- Unfreezed the base model to force the weights to be tuned from generic feature maps to features associated specifically with the dataset
+- Compiled and ran the model model again

 ## Testing and performace
 <a name="section-13"></a>